 Encounters and Orders World Mismatch, Our Experience

-Our product BodyMapSnap had a humble start, with a vascular surgeon wanting to coordinate his pre-and-post care and developing compliant mobile photo collaboration tool such as Slack to fix the HIPAA issues inherent in social media photo and video apps.
+Our product ZenSnap had a humble start, with a vascular surgeon wanting to coordinate his pre-and-post care and developing compliant mobile photo collaboration tool such as Slack to fix the HIPAA issues inherent in social media photo and video apps.

-Efficient and accurate care coordination requires a lot of visual elements, including tracking the wound healing process, or checking case planning worksheets to make appropriate pre-operative decisions as a team
+Efficient and accurate care coordination requires a lot of visual elements, including tracking the wound healing process, or checking case planning worksheets to make appropriate pre-operative decisions as a team.

 As those images accumulate, other clinical users have started to ask why not share some of these images and videos in their PACS/VNAs or EHRs.
 We’ve found that similar workflows were largely shared by Pediatrics, Orthopedics, Sports Medicine, Dermatology, Wound Care, Podiatry and even Dentistry.

 In traditional clinical imaging scenarios, an image acquisition device is considered as a modality (like CTs and Ultrasound).
 So, to use those devices, an order is made, and radiologists read the images and create reports.
 There is an excellent and very detailed article published on this topic in the Journal of Digital Imaging in 2016.
 But as a standard it is neither implemented or widely in use yet.

 In our development, a few things became very clear: